Guerreros Unidos: 2014 Iguala kidnapping

 On 26 September 2014, students from Ayotzinapa College were assisting a protest in Mexico City to commemorate the 46th anniversary of the Tlatelolco massacre.
 Under orders from the mayor, Iguala Municipal Police, Federal Ministerial Police, Mexican Federal Police, various members from SEDENA, and Guerrero State Police carjacked a bus carrying them to Mexico City.
 They shot the bus windows killing six students.
 Witnesses that survived the ordeal described they were taken to the Mexican army base in town, and then the commander decided who would be killed or left alive.
+The members of Guererros Unidos then killed all the remaining students, burned their bodies, and disposed of their remains in a river.
 The mayor was then arrested a few months later on November 4, 2014, by PGR and SEIDO agents.